wmheigl/recipeml-implementation/README.md

 # RecipeML Implementation

-A complete implementation of RecipeML 0.5 specification with DTD validation and modern HTML rendering via XSL transformation.
+A comprehensive implementation of the RecipeML 0.5 specification featuring complete DTD validation, responsive Bootstrap 5 XSL stylesheet, and a static testing website.
+Transform XML recipe documents into beautiful, mobile-friendly web pages with support for fractions, measurements, equipment lists, nutrition data, and complex recipe structures.
+Perfect for developers working with recipe data or anyone wanting to create structured, semantic recipe documents.

 ## Overview